A Framework of Constraint Preserving Update Schemes for Optimization on Stiefel Manifold: Constraint Preserving update schemes

 To sum up, given any matrix $E \in \mT_X,$ we can define the following update scheme \be \left\{

 \right. \ee \rev{Some geometrical meanings of the above scheme will be discussed in the paragraph before Lemma \ref{lemma:projection}.}

 A few remarks on the framework and the direction $E$ are made here.
 Firstly, it follows from \rrev{\reff{equ:update:geodesic:frame2}}, \reff{equ:generalpolar} and \reff{equ:generalqr} that the framework can unify the famous \rrev{geodesic,} \rev{gradient projection}, polar decomposition and QR factorization update schemes.
-Meanwhile, it can yield \rrev{generalized geodesic}, polar decomposition or QR factorization update \brev{scheme} by choosing different $\rev{\wF}$ or $Z'(0)$.
-We will mainly consider the new update scheme \reff{equ:update:new} in the remainder of this paper.
+Meanwhile, it can yield \rrev{generalized geodesic}, polar decomposition or QR factorization update \brev{scheme} by choosing different $\rev{\wF}$ or $Z'(0)$. \revmini{See Appendix \ref{appendix:subsection:approach1} and \ref{appendix:subsection:approach2}, respectively, for the specific choices of $\wF$ and $Z'(0)$.} We will mainly consider the new update scheme \reff{equ:update:new} in the remainder of this paper.
 Secondly, like unconstrained optimization, \rev{many possible choices for $E$}, \rev{for instance}, the gradient descent, conjugate gradient, or quasi-Newton direction, can be used under the update scheme \reff{equ:update:new}. \brev{However}, we \brev{focus on} the gradient descent direction in \S\ref{section:choosingE} due to its simplicity.